Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 1: Exploring How Post Histories Can Help Distinguish Fake-News Sharers

-Ultimately, we used a broad range of variables, extending beyond what the existing literature has already explored.
-Through this exploratory lens, we hope to provide a fresh perspective on the factors distinguishing fake-news sharers among social media users.
-We provide numerous alternative operationalizations and measures as described in Table \ref{tab:AllMeasures}.

-\subsection{Results: Differences between groups}
+\subsection{Results: Differences Between Groups}

-To explore differences between fake-news sharers and others, we present two figures: Figure \ref{fig:Figure_Snopes_CohensD_Pos} and Figure \ref{fig:Figure_Snopes_CohensD_Neg}.
+To explore differences between fake-news sharers and others, we present two figures: Figures \ref{fig:Figure_Snopes_CohensD_Pos} and \ref{fig:Figure_Snopes_CohensD_Neg}.
 Figure \ref{fig:Figure_Snopes_CohensD_Pos} compares the Snopes sample of fake-news sharers with non-sharers (random and matched samples) on characteristics where the fake-news sharers score significantly \emph{higher} than the random social media user group.
 We also include fact-check sharers as a reference group.
-Figure \ref{fig:Figure_Snopes_CohensD_Neg} displays the differences in the Snopes sample for characteristics where fake-news sharers score \emph{lower} than the random social media user group.
-Both charts show the 50 largest effect sizes, sorted from largest to smallest (non-significant results, "n.s.", are omitted at p $>$ 0.05).
+Figure \ref{fig:Figure_Snopes_CohensD_Neg} shows the differences in the Snopes sample for characteristics where fake-news sharers score \emph{lower} than the random social media user group.
+Both charts show the 50 largest effect sizes, sorted from largest to smallest.
 Each figure has three data series.
-The first (in black) represents the observed effect size when comparing fake-news sharers to the random Twitter users in the Snopes dataset.
-For instance, for the variable "power," the value ($d=0.94$, a large effect size) indicates how much more fake-news sharers use power-related words compared to random Twitter users.
-The second data series (in dark gray) shows the observed effect size comparing fake-news sharers to our matched Twitter users sample.
-For "power," the value ($d=0.77$) indicates that fake-news sharers use more power-related words than Twitter users with similar socio-demographics.
-Notably, this significant difference in the frequency of using power-related words exists not only when compared to random Twitter users but also users with similar socio-demographics.
-The third data series (in light gray) compares fake-news sharers to fact-check sharers ($d=0.13$).
-Detailed statistics for all variables and groups can be found in Web Appendix E.
+The first (in black) represents the observed effect size when comparing fake-news sharers to random Twitter users in the Snopes dataset.
+For instance, for the variable "power," the value ($d = .94$, a large effect size) indicates how much more fake-news sharers use power-related words than random Twitter users.
+The second data series (dark gray) shows the observed effect size comparing fake-news sharers to our matched Twitter users sample.
+For "power," the value ($d = .77$) indicates that fake-news sharers use more power-related words than Twitter users with similar socio-demographics.
+Notably, this significant difference in the frequency of using power-related words exists not only when compared to random Twitter users, but also when compared to users with similar socio-demographics.
+The third data series (in light gray) compares fake-news sharers to fact-check sharers ($d = .13$).
+Details for all variables and groups are in Web Appendix E.

-\emph{Socio-demographics and Social Media Activity.}
+\emph{Socio-demographics and social media activity}